ChemeketaCS/csweb/content/courses/CS260_202020/week03.md

 * Do the LinkedList - Recursion CPPLab.
 I highly recommend drawing out some pictures while you work on the problems!

+## Assignment 2

+You should already be set to do the first two parts of assignment 2.
+Get to it!
+The rest of the material you are learning this week.